HOME | THE ACADEMY

 After the foundation is set, you won't be afforded any breathers.
 Once you have a good foundation, you won't experience so much physical pain.
 Without that distraction, you will find that remembering forms is easy.
 What may have taken six months to a year to learn when you first started may only take a few weeks to learn with a strong foundation.
 This doesn't mean that you will understand a form in a few weeks.
 You will discover new things about your forms every time you examine them.
 Then you will find that these discoveries can be applied to almost every other technique or form you have learned.
 A lifetime is not enough to master any single style of Chinese martial arts because there are so many layers to uncover.

 If you are extremely fortunate to have teachers who will answer your questions, ask them often!
 As a beginner, try to imagine yourself having to teach new students.
 Ask yourself if you could answer their questions.
 This will help you tremendously.
 If you learn the principles behind a technique, it is often more valuable than the technique itself.
 The only way to achieve this is by asking a million questions.
 If your teachers can impart to you how to learn or how to figure out a technique on your own, then they have given to you more than the sum of their own knowledge.
-They have give to you a treasure to be appreciated, preserved, and passed on to future generations.
+They have given to you a treasure to be appreciated, preserved, and passed on to future generations.

 I have told many people this before.
 My journey started as a pretty selfish one.
 I was interested in becoming more physically fit, and I wanted to learn self-defense.
 It was all about me.
 After the initial period of intense physical training and foundation work my attitude changed dramatically.
 I realized the importance of the traditional methods of training, and I wanted to help preserve them and pass them on.
 All of a sudden, my training wasn't about me.
 It was about the system.
 As I continue to train and to teach new students, I realize that it is really about them.
 There was a time when I was inspired to join, and now I hope to be an inspiration to others.